hyoo-ru/mam_mol/wire/README.md

 # $mol_wire

-Auto wiring modules.
+A reactivity system.
 It gives ability to:

 - Make any state observable using only 1.5KB lib. [$hyoo_crowd](https://github.com/hyoo-ru/crowd.hyoo.ru) as example.
 - Automatic dynamic track runtime value dependencies and optimize task execution order.